mongodb/docs-ecosystem/source/includes/compatibility-table-legend.rst

      - The Driver version will work with the MongoDB version, but not all new MongoDB features are supported.
    * - No mark
-     - This Driver version is not tested with the MongoDB version.
+     - The Driver version is not tested with the MongoDB version.